Infante Ferdinand, Duke of Guarda: Biography

 Ferdinand was born in Abrantes on 5 June 1507.
-At birth, he was made Duke of Guarda by his father.
-He was also Lord of Alfaiates, Sabugal and Abrantes, and Mayor of Trancoso, Lamego and Marialva.
+He was Lord of Alfaiates, Sabugal and Abrantes, and Mayor of Trancoso, Lamego and Marialva.
+Ferdinand was friends with the renowned Portuguese intellectual Damião de Góis.

-In 1530 he married Guiomar Coutinho, 5th Countess of Marialva and 3rd Countess of Loulé, a rich heiress from a Portuguese noble family.
-The marriage was arranged by King John III of Portugal, Ferdinand's older brother.
+On 5 October 1530, Ferdinand was made Duke of Guarda by his brother, John III.
+He married Guiomar Coutinho, 5th Countess of Marialva and 3rd Countess of Loulé, a rich heiress from a Portuguese noble family.
+The marriage was arranged by John III.
 The couple settled in Abrantes, where their two children were born: a daughter, Luisa (born in 1531), and a son, born on 1 August 1533, who died shortly after his birth.

 Luisa, his only surviving child, died in October 1534.
 Ferdinand himself died one month later, on 7 November 1534, in Abrantes.
 He is buried in the Church of Saint Dominique of Abrantes.
 His widow, Guiomar Coutinho, died one month later, on 9 December.